KennedyTedesco/uai-lang/readme.md

 - Learn C and memory;
 - Learn how to write a compiler and a stack virtual machine to run bytecodes;
-- It doesn't intend to be the safest implementation, as this requires a lot of c knowledge (and, you know, achieving a secure code with C is not that trivial)
+- It doesn't intend to be the safest implementation, as this requires a lot of c knowledge (and, you know, achieving a secure code with C is not that trivial).

 TODO: